Paperblog

 2. Is WordPress Down For Everyone?

-You can test with a server downtime monitoring tool such as is it down right now?
 This is a server monitoring tool you can use to test both your website and WordPress server to detect where the error is.

 If WordPress is down for whatever reason, you’ll know and have to wait for it to be up before you proceed.
-WordPress may be down for maintenance schedule or just a moment of glitches that may have been resolved automatically.

 But if WordPress is up and running, you need to check your web host server.